+The Panel will not agree to a request which is based solely on the student's personal convenience or the cost of travelling to London.
 The School does not have an autumn re-sit period.
 If you are required to re-sit an examination, the next opportunity for you to do so will normally be in May/June of the following year.